Rubyland

 Pick a standard and move on

-Let me tell you about what my day looks like in a team with no standards, no conventions, and no processes in place.
+Let me tell you about what my day looks like in a codebase with no standards, no conventions, and no processes in place.

 Every time I work on a new API endpoint, I wonder about: